1) Dr. Carlos Lima (Portugal)

 to one year post-implantation.”

-4) Dr. Tiansheng
+Dr. Tiansheng

-Sun and colleagues (Beijing, China) have
+Sun and colleagues (China) reported the

-December 2005.
+to 5.5 years.
 After exposing the cord with a laminectomy, approximately

 500,000 cells suspended in 0.5 milliliters were injected at various